GROWTH INTELLIGENCE PRIVACY NOTICE

 Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources as set out below: – Identity Data and Contact Data from your employer if you are a user of Growth Intelligence services and have a unique log-in to use those services;

-– Usage Data from analytics providers such as Azalead and Google Analytics;
+– Technical Data and Usage Data from analytics providers such as Azalead and Google Analytics;

 – Identity Data and Contact Data shared with us by our partners and event organisers at events we sponsor or attend; and